 The Page2 Java and HTML files look almost identical (and we’ll omit the sources for Page3 altogether because it follows the same pattern):

 So how does NavomaticBorder work?
 Glad you asked.
-The Java code below simply adds the two BoxBorder components you see.
-These components are nested borders which each draw a thin black line around their contents.
+The Java code below adds two other components, which are itself borders.
+Each adds a line around its contents.
 The rest of the magic is in the NavomaticBorder markup.